CGamesPlay/node-callable-instance/README.md

 ## Inherited Properties

 All instances of CallableMethod are also an instances of [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function), and have all of Function's properties.

+Call signature behaves like the method specified in constructor but they are not equal. `Callable` just creates an alias to the function and it's this value must always be function.
+In fact it works like `(...a) => test.methodName(...a)`

 Libraries that accept functions will expect that they behave as Function objects do.
 For example, if you alter the semantics of the `call` or `apply` methods, library code may fail to work with your callable instance.
 In these cases, you can simply bind the instance method to the callable instance and pass that instead (e.g. `test.instanceMethod.bind(test)`).